“Oh! Who can be ever tired of Bath?” — Jane Austen, Northanger Abbey

 The stunning Wells Cathedral is just 35 minutes from Bath.
 Wells’ massive Gothic cathedral sits right in the center of Wells.

-It was built in stages between 1180 and 1508.
-It showcases several Gothic styles.
+Built in stages between 1180 and 1508, it showcases several Gothic styles.

-Its most notable feature is the West Front.
-It’s decorated with more than 300 carved figures.
-Though eroded, they are one of the finest collections of medieval sculpture in Europe.
+Its West Front is decorated with more than 300 carved figures, which isone of the finest collections of medieval sculpture in Europe.

 Other highlight of Wells cathedral are the elegant Lady Chapel, the fan-vaulted Chapter House, and the celebrated Chained Library.
 The library contains books and manuscripts dating back to 1472.